Mogenavokado/F-rdjupad_Python_DS23/Simple_Register_Scheduler/README.md

 Logging has also been implemented in the work.

 ### NOTE ###
-This work haven't done any automatic testing or involved robust errohandling, thus, the work can be further developed if picked up again.
+This work haven't done any automatic testing or involved robust errohandling, thus, the work can be further developed if picked up.